Preliminary Information for Projects in Northern Environments

 Also note that the preliminary information form will be published in the Environmental assessment register (French only) as defined in section 118.5 of the EQA but only for projects for which a directive will be issued.
 The COMEV and KEQC also publish preliminary information form on their websites.

 The preliminary information form must be accompanied by the payment, charging the proponent for services provided under the environmental authorization system.
-This payment must be made to the ministre des Finances.
+This payment can be made by check to the ministre des Finances or via bank transfer.
 Details regarding the applicable rates are available in the Tarification section (French only) of the environmental assessment web page.
-It should be noted that the MELCC will not process the application until payment is received.
+It should be noted that the MELCCFP will not process the application until payment is received.